 - telstra.extranet is the preferred setting.
 It provides the simplest means of remotely connecting to an Illuminator to make changes, add users etc. Please refer to "Appendix B" for details. - 2.
-Above settings are given in good faith.
-Halytech or its agents accept no responsibility for their accuracy.
+Above settings are correct at the time of writing.
+Halytech or its agents accept no responsibility for their accuracy. - 3.
+This page also lets you test your SIM and mobile telephone connectivity by performing a Network Test and Sending a Test SMS.